dadkakdead/ScrapeMe/README.md

 ### Yet another tool? ###
 > "Tools and frameworks come and go, choose the one that fits the job."
 [ESTP course on Automated collection of online prices, "Web scraping tools, an introduction", 2017]

 Scraping tools exist in almost [any programming language] with [huge number] of particular libraries for JavaScript, but there is still a demand for "less coding" ones (like [import.io](https://www.import.io/)).
-It is natural to search for such "no coding" tools among Chrome Extensions, so here are some of the most noticeble:
+It is natural to search for such "no coding" tools among Chrome Extensions, here are some of the most noticeble:

 1. [Web Scraper](https://www.webscraper.io/) project on [GitHub](https://github.com/martinsbalodis/web-scraper-chrome-extension/)
 2. [David Heaton's "Scraper"](https://chrome.google.com/webstore/detail/scraper/mbigbapnjcgaffohmbkdlecaccepngjd) on [GitHub](https://github.com/mnmldave/scraper)
 3. [Helena](http://helena-lang.org/) project by Berkley university on [GitHub](<https://github.com/schasins/helena>)

-However, solving complex data extraction problems with them still requires modifying their core logic. **ntScraper** was created in the attempt to research the minimum acceptable complexity for such an extension(=minimum number of parameters for a scraping task).
+However, solving complex data extraction problems with them still requires modifying their core. **ntScraper** was created in the attempt to research the minimum acceptable complexity for such an extension(= minimum number of parameters for a scraping task).

 My experience with **ntScraper** includes 100+ scraping assignments for all major social networking web sites (Facebook, LinkedIn, etc.) and many different web applications (JIRA, Telegram web client, etc.), all solved with the same core.
-It's then very likely that it presents a good infrastructure layer for your client-side scraping assignments too.
+It might be the case that it can help you also.
+However, the learning curve is pretty steep and requires good understanding of JavaScript.

 [ESTP course on Automated collection of online prices, "Web scraping tools, an introduction", 2017]: <https://circabc.europa.eu/sd/a/20d545f1-6c94-4077-9c5b-1b2178be13a1/2_Big%20Data%20Sources%20part3-Day%201-B%20Tools.pptx>
 [any programming language]: <https://github.com/BruceDone/awesome-crawler>